ISVS-13 Seminar 2024: It is time for Registration

 The Theme

 Vernacular and Cultural Heritage go hand in hand.
 On the one hand, vernacular is undeniably a significant cultural heritage.
 On the other hand, cultural heritage exists everywhere including in the vernacular settlements.
 Whatever the case may be, cultural heritage has a significant role to play both in the present and the future of the human settlements.
 That is because Man is a social and cultural being and his existence requires him to be both socially and culturally anchored in a geographical space.
-Erase his cultural anchor, and he is going to be an uprooted wonderer, as the case of the Australian aborigines have clearly demonstrated, when uprooted from his abode by the White settlers.
+Erase his cultural anchor, and he is going to be an uprooted wonderer, as the case of the Australian aborigines have clearly demonstrated, when uprooted from his abode by the Migrant settlers.
 To identify, conserve and articulate such cultural heritage, it must be first understood.
 The deeper meanings they carry have to be revealed and symbolic meanings have to be enriched.
 Indeed, both the present settlements as well as the future settlements would be poorer without such cultural heritage being layered underneath the communities inhabiting those settlement landscapes.
 Among many things that need to be done to identify, conserve and articulate cultural heritage, they must first be understood and documented.
 The ISVS-13 seminar invites the scholars dealing with vernacular settlements and cultural heritage to explore the numerous ways and means of documenting cultural heritage.
 These may include oral, verbal as well as manual documentations, not to mention other means such as buildings and structures, manuscripts and traditional ways of keeping the memories of such heritage alive along with the most modern digital technologies.
-Accordingly, following themes are suggested, but are not limited to these themes.
+Accordingly, following themes are suggested, but the papers are not limited to these themes.
 Other innovative papers can also be suggested.

 Theme 1: Oral documentation of cultural heritage